 - Sinking, stranding, fire, explosion

-- The loss in loading or unloading the cargo
+- Loss in loading or unloading cargo

 - Total loss coverage

-- Earthquake or lightening
+- Earthquake or lightning

 - Unforeseeable administrative expenses